Brooke Kennedy

 Brooke Kennedy is an American television producer and director.
 Her credits include Crime Story, My So-Called Life, Numb3rs, Pushing Daisies, Fringe and Stumptown.
-She was also a producer and director on Third Watch and The Good Wife and currently serves as a director on The Good Fight.
+She was also a producer and director on Third Watch and The Good Wife as well as on the spin-off, The Good Fight.
 In addition, she was also a writer on the series Prince Street and Third Watch.
 In 2010 and 2011, she was nominated for two Primetime Emmy Awards for The Good Wife as a part of the producing team.